-By Brittany O'Neil • June 12, 2017•Careers, Firms and the Private Sector, Politics and Government, Other Career Issues, Issues, Balancing Private and Professional Life, Sexism, Sexual Harassment, and Other Forms of Discrimination, Other Issues
+By Brittany N. O'Neil, Esq. • June 12, 2017•Careers, Firms and the Private Sector, Politics and Government, Other Career Issues, Issues, Balancing Private and Professional Life, Sexism, Sexual Harassment, and Other Forms of Discrimination, Other Issues

 At a minimum, attorneys must zealously represent clients.
 Likely driven by a genuine desire to ensure exceptional legal representation or simply today’s competitive legal market, striving to provide the best services possible often means going beyond the minimum requirement of zealous representation.
 To exceed this standard, attorneys are regularly on call or engaging in some type of work after hours.
 We often put aside our personal needs, such as physical health, and the personal needs of our family with the intention of helping our clients.
 However, the birth of a child is one example for which an attorney cannot ignore personal health in exchange for extraordinary client representation or career development.

 Recognizing what the traditional attorney lifestyle has become in a digital world, the Florida Bar’s Board of Governors is helping to create a work and family balance for attorneys while protecting the rights of litigants.
 Addressing this matter on May 26, 2017, the Board of Governors unanimously decided to recommend the Florida Supreme Court adopt a new procedural rule governing continuances for parental leave.
 The new rule would require courts to grant a motion for continuance made by lead counsel if it is made within a reasonable time and does not substantially prejudice the opposing party.
 The committee notes suggest that parental leave time generally would not exceed three months.
 Further, “substantial prejudice” includes instances such as emergencies or other time sensitive situations.